 Approved courses will automatically satisfy the requirement.
 Additionally, students can complete the following:

 This requirement must be fulfilled at UNCW.
 Certain international experiences may count, with approval.
 Read more about the Explorations Beyond the Classroom requirement.

 When a transfer course articulates as an existing UNCW course, the department chair should receive the request first (in the form of a Substitution Waiver Form) with the transfer university's catalogue course description and/or course syllabus attached.

-In extraordinary circumstances, instructors and department chairs can submit requests for courses currently being taught directly to Dean Carol Pilgrim for non-competency components, or to the Associate Vice Chancellor and Dean of Undergraduate Studies if it is a competency, who will then assess the situation accordingly.
-In these rare instance, instructors should not advertise that the course fulfills any University Studies requirement until Dean Pilgrim or the Dean of Undergraduate Studies reviews the request.
+In extraordinary circumstances, instructors and department chairs can submit requests for courses currently being taught directly to the Associate Dean of the school/college offering the course for non-competency components, or to the Associate Vice Chancellor and Dean of Undergraduate Studies if it is a competency, who will then assess the situation accordingly.
+In these rare instances, instructors should not advertise that the course fulfills any University Studies requirement until the appropriate Associate Dean or the Dean of Undergraduate Studies reviews the request.

-In almost every instance, no. However, in the rare instance when a student takes a course that may meet the Student Learning Outcomes of a University Studies component, the student's advisor or instructor should contact Dean Carol Pilgrim regarding non-competency components or the Associate Vice Chancellor and Dean of Undergraduate Studies if it is a competency component, for an assessment of the request.
+In almost every instance, no. However, in the rare instance when a student takes a course that may meet the Student Learning Outcomes of a University Studies component, the student's advisor or instructor should contact the Associate Dean of the school/college offering the course regarding non-competency components or the Associate Vice Chancellor and Dean of Undergraduate Studies if it is a competency component, for an assessment of the request.

 Yes, students can use a different previously-completed and approved University Studies course to count in a particular category.
 The student should ask their academic advisor to email the Office of the Registrar at firstname.lastname@example.org to make the change on their degree audit.